lynix94/orca-lang/docs/tutorial.md

 $
 ```

-iter() is value based iterator. this interface return iterator which return value of list. piter(), first(), last() and end() are position based iterator. these specs are common on tuple and map.
+iter() is value based iterator. this interface return iterator which return value of list. , first(), last() and end() are position based iterator. these specs are common on tuple and map.

 iter() means first item of iterator and it return next value if next() is called. if it moves to end of list, then it raises orca.iter.end exception